Test-time regression: a unifying framework for designing sequence models with associative memory: Deriving existing architectures from regression

+This is exactly the result of performing \emph{one-step of full batch gradient descent} on the least square objective $\Lcal_t$.
+A similar result can be shown for layers that implement linear attention with forgetting, performing one step of full batch gradient descent on the weighted least square objective.

 A standard technique to accelerate the convergence of gradient descent is to precondition the gradient \citep{Boyd2004ConvexOptimization}.
-The optimal preconditioner in this case, due to the quadratic objective, is the Jacobian of $\Lcal_t$, $\Jbf_{\Lcal_t}(\Mbf)=\Kbf\transpose\Kbf$.
+The optimal preconditioner in this case, due to the quadratic objective, is the \emph{constant} Hessian of $\Lcal_t$, $\Hbf_{\Lcal_t}(\Mbf)=\Kbf_t\transpose\Kbf_t$.
 This preconditioner allows gradient descent to converge in a \emph{single update}

 reproducing the analytic solution from \autoref{eqn:ols}.
 The preconditioned recurrence is equivalent to one step of Newton's method, a second order iterative method.